Sindhumahesh/Udacity-Project3---Item-Catalog/README.md

             - click on download json to download the json file.call it client_secrets.json and store in project.

             - In login.html give the client id to data-clientid = "your client id".

+How to configure your vagrant environment:

+           - vagrant init hashicorp/precise32.

+            - use sudo apt-get install python-sqlalchemy to install sqlalchemy.

+            - use sudo apt-get install python-pip to install pip.

+            - use sudo apt-get install Flask to install Flask.

 How to run the project in terminal(for mac)? :

-            - vagrant init hashicorp/precise32.

             - vagrant up.

             - vagrant ssh.

             - cd /vagrant (This will take you to the shared folder between your virtual machine and host machine).

-            - use sudo apt-get install python-sqlalchemy to install sqlalchemy.

-            - use sudo apt-get install python-pip to install pip.

-            - use sudo apt-get install Flask to install Flask.

             - Type ls to ensure that you are inside the directory that contains project.py, database_setup.py, and two directories  'templates' and 'static'.